Emergency evacuee guidance during COVID-19

 - If possible

 - Evacuate by your own vehicle.
-If you do not have a personal vehicle, advise your case manager for instructions.
+If you do not have a personal vehicle, ask your case manager for instructions

 - Maintain physical distancing while travelling